 In addition to the uninspired design, the Nacon Asymmetric Wireless has a few other downsides.
-Although the Asymmetric Wireless can indeed be used wirelessly, it cannot connect to the PS4 without a USB dongle.
+Although it can indeed be used wirelessly, it cannot connect to the PS4 without a USB dongle.
 Additionally, the controller lacks a built-in speaker and motion control capabilities.
 While motion control is only used in a small number of titles, it’s worth noting.

 3. Nacon Revolution Unlimited Pro

 The real draw of the Nacon Revolution Unlimited Pro are the many customizations that can be made.
 The controller ships with various parts that can change the size and shape of the analog sticks.
-There are even small weights which can be slipped inside the body of the controller to give it more weight, if you want a controller with a bit more heft to it.
+There are even small weights that can be slipped inside the body of the controller to give it more weight if you want a controller with a bit more heft to it.

 4. SCUF Vantage

 Another third-party manufacturer that specializes in high-end gaming accessories is SCUF.
-SCUF has made a name for themselves as producers of high-quality, highly-customizable controllers.
-The Vantage series ticks off all of those boxes while adopting a similar layout to the Xbox One controller.
-The most noticeable change is the placement of the analog sticks which adopt the asymmetrical positioning of the Xbox One controller.
+SCUF has made a name for itself as a producer of high-quality, highly-customizable controllers.
+The Vantage series ticks off all of those boxes while adopting a similar layout as the Xbox One controller.
+The most noticeable change is the placement of the analog sticks that adopt the asymmetrical positioning of the Xbox One controller.
 The SCUF Vantage also has a slightly larger body, helping to alleviate the fatigue associated with smaller controllers.